B.S. in Nursing

 • Senior Institutional Assessment.
 Prior to graduation, students are required to complete a senior institutional assessment that measures students’ creative, critical, and communicative abilities.
 This assessment is designed to determine the extent to which students have achieved the objectives of the College curriculum.

 • Standardized Exams.
-ATI achievement exams are administered at intervals throughout the nursing program.
-These tests are required within selected nursing courses.
+Content mastery exams are administered at intervals throughout the nursing program.

 • Assessment in the Major.
-Standardized testing through Assessment Technologies Institute (ATI) with course specific tests will be used in each course as a percentage of the course grade.
-Those students scoring below Level II for each test will be required to remediate using ATI study materials.
-The RN Comprehensive Predictor Exam will be used in the last semester as a predictor of NCLEX readiness.
+Standardized testing with course specific tests will be used in each course as a percentage of the course grade.
+More information on these assessments are found in the BSN Student Handbook.
+A Comprehensive Predictor Exam will be used in the final semester as a predictor of NCLEX readiness.

 Recommended Progression